anyars-encarta/Aora/README.md

 <!-- INTRO -->
 # 📖 Job-it<a name="about-project"></a>

 > Aora is a mobile app for sharing AI generated videos.
 Authenticated users could create, save, search, and bookmark videos.
 It was built with React, React Native, Expo, and Appwrite.
-Appwriie,Expo, React
+Appwriie,Expo

 ## 🛠 Built With <a name="built-with"></a>
 1. React